eProsima/Fast-DDS-docs/docs/fastrtpsgen/pubsub_app/includes/first_app.rst

-Take a look at the `eProsima Fast RTPS examples on github <https://github.com/eProsima/Fast-RTPS/tree/master/examples>`_ for ideas on how to improve this basic application through different configuration options, and for examples of advanced Fast RTPS features.
+Take a look at the `eProsima Fast RTPS examples on github <https://github.com/eProsima/Fast-RTPS/tree/master/examples>`_ for ideas on how to improve this basic application through different configuration options, and for examples of advanced Fast DDS features.

-You may need to set up a special rule in your Firewall for *eprosima Fast RTPS* to work correctly on Windows.
+You may need to set up a special rule in your Firewall for *eprosima Fast DDS* to work correctly on Windows.